chunkyguy/chunkyguy.github.io/_posts/2022-11-27-intro-simple-layout-engine.md

 I love [Auto Layout](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/index.html).
 It helps a lot when designing complex UI.
 But there are times when the UI is very simple and Auto Layout might feel a bit overkill, while other times the UI might be a bit too complex and Auto Layout actually starts affecting the app performance.
 Before auto layout there was another technique to creating UI, it's called *Springs and Struts* (also known as *Manual Layout* to be in contrast with Auto Layout).
 I like Manual Layout a lot as well for its simplicity.
 Like with every other tool, there are trade-offs when selecting the best tool for the job, and it also applies when selecting Auto Layout vs Manual Layout.

-The good thing is that, the Auto Layout has not been designed as an alternative to Manual Layout, rather more like an complement.
+The good thing is that, the Auto Layout has not been designed as an alternative to Manual Layout, rather more like an supplement.
 Where instead of us having to calculate the `frame`, we start with a `CGRect.zero` and let the Auto Layout fill in the `frame` value later.
 Most of the time it's wonderful and doesn't impact our flow.
 Other times we might have to wait for the layout pass run to read back the calculated `frame` values

 ```swift
 // let Auto layout calculate the frame values